-Your registration fee covers lunch on Tuesday, refreshments, Tuesday evening reception and dinner, breakfast on Wednesday morning, refreshments, and Wednesday evening reception and dinner.
+Your registration fee covers a West Point History & Tradition Tour, breakfast, lunch refreshments, reception and dinner on Tuesday, breakfast, refreshments, reception and dinner on Wednesday.
 You will also receive a link to receive presentations from the meeting – an invaluable resource.

 During the day, business/resort casual sportswear is appropriate attire for our business sessions.
 This includes khaki slacks, polo-style shirts, or sweaters for the gentlemen; slacks, skirts, polo-style shirts, blouses, or sweaters for the ladies.
 Remember meeting room temperatures and personal comfort zones vary widely.
 It is recommended that you bring a sweater or jacket to the sessions.
 The Tuesday and Wednesday evening receptions and dinner will be held outdoors; weather permitting.
 It calls for casual and comfortable clothing; jackets are recommended.
-While planning your wardrobe, please remember that Scottsdale’s average high and low temperatures in mid-January are 67° high and 41° low.
+While planning your wardrobe, please remember that West Point, New York’s average high and low temperatures in early-June are 74° high and 51° low.

 Pulse on the Industry